envato-archive/iodized/README.md

 only want to turn it on for a set of named users, and only on those sites.
 - we're launching new experimental feature. we want to launch it to 1% of users, then gradually scale up
+- we've got multiple apps serving all these usecases across multiple domains, and want to have one co-ordinated system to handle feature toggles across all of them

 ## overview